Demi-urge/menace_sandbox/docs/autonomous_sandbox.md

 Long running services rotate their own log files such as `service_supervisor.py` which keeps up to three 1&nbsp;MB archives.
 Rotate or clean old logs periodically when persisting them on disk.

+During each sandbox iteration the runner logs where presets originated ("static file", "history adaptation" or "RL agent"), the next ROI prediction and its confidence interval, and the computed synergy threshold.
+Synergy convergence checks also log the maximum absolute EMA and the t‑test confidence so the associated p‑values are visible when troubleshooting.

 ## Synergy metrics exporter